dotnet/docs/docs/core/testing/unit-testing-mstest-migration-from-v1-to-v3.md

 ### Assertion Overloads

-MSTest v3 removes certain `Assert` overloads that accept object types to promote type-safe assertions.
+MSTest v3 removes certain `Assert` overloads that accept object type to promote type-safe assertions.
+In most of cases it will work but not with exact `object` type or custum inherited ones.
 Update tests using these overloads to specify types explicitly.

 **Example**: